qwazwsx/controllable-webcams-live-chatbot/README.md

 ## What is this

-it listens to a youtube livestream chat and moves a PTZ webcam based on chat
+it listens to a youtube livestream chat and moves an AXIS PTZ webcam based on chat

 ## chat commands
 * L=left